 Using coloured ink or toner in your printing can really brighten it up and make it eye catching and attractive.
 There are two different types of full colour printing you can do at the Resource Centre.
 You can also opt for spot colour printing for larger (and cheaper) print runs.

 Full colour printing is what you need if you are printing something with lots of different colours close together, such as colour photos or detailed graphics.

 Tips for full colour printing

-- Our laser copier and the inkjet printer both leave the edges of the paper blank (around 6mm all round).
+- Our laser printer and the inkjet printer both leave a small white border all around the sheet (6mm all round).
 Bear this in mind when designing your artwork.
-If your image is exactly A4 size, it will need to be either shrunk or cropped in order to fit the border in.
+If your image is exactly A4 size, it will need to be either shrunk or cropped.

 - Full colour printing is much more expensive than black and white.
 If you choose to pay for full colour, think about ways to get the best value out of this.
 If you print a page of black text with a small colour logo, this will cost as much as a full page photo.

 - Use the right paper.
 Although we have a range of papers that can be used in the laser copier, our white 100g, white 160g and white 200g absorb coloured toner best.
 Full colour copies do not come out as well on 80g paper.